CURRENT TEAM MEMBERS

 Monique Auger is Métis, a citizen of the Métis Nation Greater Victoria and Métis Nation British Columbia.

-She holds a Bachelor of Arts in First Nations Studies, with an interdisciplinary focus on health sciences and research and is an Master of Science candidate in the Faculty of Health Sciences, Simon Fraser University.
-For her thesis, she is working with her community to explore the meaning of cultural continuity and mental health for Métis people in BC.
-She is a board member with the Unified Aboriginal Youth Collective and was recently nominated to the board of the YWCA Metro Vancouver.
+She holds a Master of Science degree from the Faculty of Health Sciences, Simon Fraser University.
+For her thesis, she worked with her community to explore the meaning of cultural continuity and mental health for Métis people in BC.
+She is a board member with the Unified Aboriginal Youth Collective and served on the board of the YWCA Metro Vancouver.
 She has also been very fortunate to have many meaningful research and policy positions with the Centre for Aboriginal Health Research at the University of Victoria, Sasamans (‘Our Children’) Society, the Aboriginal Healthy Living Branch at the Ministry of Health, the Vancouver Aboriginal Child and Family Services Society, and the Institute of Aboriginal Health at the UBC.
 She is grateful for her Métis community and the urban Indigenous community in Vancouver, both of which continually shape and strengthen her identity as an Indigenous woman.

 SOME OF OUR PAST TEAM MEMBERS